CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 ---
 layout: page
-title: Open Source project life-cycle conditions
+title: Open Source project life-cycle states and indicators
-description: A proposed list of conditions one can find an Open Source project in
+description: A proposed list of states and their indicators one can find an Open Source project in
 toc: true
 mermaid: true
 ---